View Announcements by Category:

 Funeral Services:

-Funeral services will be held at 1 p.m. on Saturday, January 2, 2021 at the First Baptist Church in Eaton Rapids.
-The family received friends at Skinner Funeral Home, Eaton Rapids Chapel on Friday, January 1, 2020 from 2 to 6 p.m.
-For those desiring, memorial contributions may be made to the Eaton Rapids High School Athletic Department in memory of Jaxon.
-To share memories or leave condolences please visit SkinnerFuneralHomes.com.
+Funeral services were held on Monday, January 18, 2021 at First Baptist Church of Eaton Rapids.
+The family received friends at Skinner Funeral Home, Eaton Rapids chapel on Sunday, January 17.
+To share memories or condolences please visit SkinnerFuneralHomes.com.

 Read More